 As I started writing my Beowulf retelling back in October, I had a question about one of my antagonists.

-“Can’t he just be a plain, old, evil villain?
-Like he was never a good guy just always evil?
-Actually be an evil being?”
+“Can’t he just be a plain, evil villain?
+Like, he was never a good guy just always evil?
+Just be an evil being?”